Morale, Welfare, and Recreation (MWR)

 2. Child, Youth, and School Services (CYS) provide affordable childcare programs for Army Families.
 Costs are typically based on rank and pay grade.
 Programs range from daycare facilities to sports and fitness programs.

 3. Recreation and Leisure.
 Army Community Recreation provides mission sustaining fitness, recreation and library programs such as community center; aquatics activities; cardiovascular, strength and flexibility activities; competitive sports; and information, reference and research services.
-Community support programs include outdoor recreation programs and equipment, travel and registration information, Better Opportunities for Single Soldiers, arts and crafts, automotive crafts, performing arts, entertainment, recreational swimming, and recreation.
+Community support programs include outdoor recreation programs and equipment, travel and registration information, Better Opportunities for Single Soldiers (BOSS), arts and crafts, automotive crafts, performing arts, entertainment, recreational swimming, and recreation.

 6. Entertainment & Dining.